Data-driven stabilization of switched and constrained linear systems: Switched data-driven compensators for robust constrained stabilization of LTI systems

-\begin{remark}[On chattering and alternative approaches] While the results in \cref{sec:main}-\cref{sec:DiscreteTime} are based on the Lyapunov function $v_{\min}$ in \eqref{eq:vmin} (Appendix \ref{app:LM}), \cref{th:invariance} leverages $v_{\max}$ in \eqref{eq:Vmax}.
-An important difference, already noted in \cite[p.~71]{Liberzon2003}, is that the switching rule \eqref{eq:inputswitchmax:a} cannot guarantee invariance or stability if sliding mode occurs --in fact, only Carathéodory solutions are considered in \cref{th:invariance}.
-This is not a problem when $m=0$, i.e., the goal is simply to estimate a maximal invariant set, in the spirit of \cite{Thibodeau:Tong:Hu:SetInvariance:AUT:2009}.
-Otherwise, chattering could be avoided by employing a linear controller --but with some disadvantages.
-First, imposing $K_j = K$ for all $j$'s in \eqref{eq:maininvariance} results in nonlinear constraints (efficiently enforcing this condition is an interesting topic for future research).
-Second, a switched controller is more powerful than a linear gain in achieving invariance.
-Alternatively, \cite[Th.~6]{Hu:Nonlinear:AUT:2007} constructs a nonlinear (continuous) controller, by solving the following \glspl{BMI}: find $\{Q_j \succ 0\}_{j\in\mc{J}}$, $\beta>0$, $\Pi\in \mc{M}$ such that for all $j\in \mc{J}$,
+\begin{remark}[On chattering] While the results in \cref{sec:main}-\ref{sec:Extensions:H} are based on the Lyapunov function $v_{\min}$ in \eqref{eq:vmin} (Appendix \ref{app:LM}), \cref{th:invariance} leverages $v_{\max}$ in \eqref{eq:Vmax}.
+An important difference, noted in \cite[p.~71]{Liberzon2003}, is that the switching rule \eqref{eq:inputswitchmax} cannot guarantee invariance or stability if sliding mode occurs --in fact, \cref{th:invariance} only considers Carathéodory solutions.
+This is not a problem if $m=0$, i.e., the goal is to estimate a maximal invariant set, in the spirit of \cite{Thibodeau:Tong:Hu:SetInvariance:AUT:2009}.
+Otherwise, chattering can be avoided by using a linear controller.
+However, imposing $K_j = K$ for all $j$'s in \eqref{eq:maininvariance} results in nonlinear constraints (efficiently enforcing this condition is an interesting topic for future research).
+Furthermore, a switched controller is much more powerful than a linear gain in achieving set invariance.
+Alternatively, \cite[Th.~6]{Hu:Nonlinear:AUT:2007} constructs a nonlinear (continuous) controller, by solving the following \glspl{BMI}: find $\{Q_j \succ 0\}_{j\in\mc{J}}$, $\beta>0$, $\Pi\in \mc{M}$ such that for all $j\in \mc{J}$, $ \Acl Q_j + Q_j \Acl + \beta Q_j - \textstyle\sum_{j\neq k} \pi_{k,j}( Q_k - Q_j) \preccurlyeq 0.$ with $c_\ell ^\top Q_j c_\ell \leq 1$ for all $\ell \in \mc{J}$.
+This inequality is already in ``dual'' form, hence a data-driven version can be obtained via \cref{lem:S} without introducing additional nonlinearities; on the other hand, it has more variables than \eqref{eq:maininvariance}, as the matrices $Q_j$'s are not fixed. $\square$